 Make sure to freeze between each layer.
 If you want those solid lines between each layer, it is necessary to freeze each layer.
 I know its tempting to add it all in at once, but when they're liquid, the layers will blend together very easily!

 Use full fat coconut milk.
-This gives a nice creamy texture to your watermelon popsicles.
+This gives a nice creamy texture to your easy watermelon popsicles.
 If you don't have full fat coconut milk, you can also get that creamy texture with yogurt.

 Tap to make sure there are no air bubbles and the layer is even.
 After you add each new layer.
 Gently tap the popsicle tray to even the layer out and pop any air bubbles.